docker/model-distribution/scripts/model-push/README.md

 - The script creates the models directory if it doesn't exist
 - By default, it pushes both the quantized version and the F16 version of the model
 - The F16 version is pushed with a "-F16" suffix added to the tag
-- If the license file is not found, the script will display a warning and proceed without it
+- If any license file is not found, the script will display an error and exit
+- You can specify multiple license files by separating them with commas: `--licenses file1.txt,file2.txt`
 - You can skip pushing the F16 version with the `--skip-f16` flag
 - If you specify `--quantization F16`, only the F16 version will be pushed
 - The script will exit with an error if any critical step fails (Docker not installed, model conversion fails, etc.)